-Similarly, a personal injury lawyer who takes a lot of truck accident cases on a major highway might want to advertise on a billboard to build brand awareness with people who commute on that road every day.
+Similarly, a personal injury lawyer who takes a lot of truck accident cases on a major highway might want to advertise on a billboard to build brand awareness with people who commute on that road every day as a way to separate yourself from the competition.
 If that lawyer’s target audience is most concerned about being steamrolled by the trucking company’s insurance carrier, the copy and feel of the billboard should resonate with that need, too.

 Set Your Budget

 According to the ABA, only 46% of law firms have a clear marketing budget.
 Determine the percentage of your annual revenue or a flat fee amount you’ll set aside specifically for advertising.
 This can be spread out evenly over the entire year or include a higher or lower spend in certain periods.

 For example, most people get divorced at the beginning of the year or early fall, so a family lawyer might increase their spending to account for those seasons.

 One of your top goals is getting more clients and revenue in the door.
 But get more granular than that by setting key performance indicators that you can track regularly.
 These key performance indicators should show steady growth over time based on your marketing activities.
 If you need to adapt marketing tactics as you go, use these metrics to make data-driven decisions.

 Advertising key performance indicators worth tracking for law practices include: